 This, I believe, is how our attention shapes our reality.
 This is the Law of Attraction, and the secret of Positive Thinking.

 All these actions also changed my behaviour, often in small ways.
-I notice things that I otherwise wouldn’t.
+I notice things I wouldn’t otherwise.
 Improve my attitude at work, put in more hours, or become more agreeable.
 I do things that I previously didn’t do.
-My diets change.
+My diet changes.
 My habits change.
 I change.

 Positive thinking is simply moving from “I can’t do this” to “How can I do this?”

-And given enough time, the pieces of what I desire starts to fall into place.
+And given enough time, the pieces of what I desire start to fall into place.

 Final thoughts

-Looking back, I realised that as an optimistic person; I look on the bright side of things.
+Looking back, I realised that, as an optimist, I tend to see the bright side of things.
 When I am overly pessimistic, unhappy things happen.
 Because there is Murphy’s Law: “Anything that can go wrong will go wrong.”
 If I keep thinking about the downside, it also usually happens.
 It works both ways.

 The Law of Attraction is not magic or divine grace.
 It is just psychology.